FirelyTeam/firely-docs/vonk/features/restful_api.rst

 Versioning
 ----------

-Vonk keeps a full version history of every resource, including the resources on the :ref:`administration`.
+Vonk keeps a full version history of every resource, including the resources on the :ref:`administration_api`.

 .. _restful_not_supported: